CU-CSCI3308-Fall2025/group-project-bsafig/ReadMe.md

 ```

-Docker compose up in ProjectSourceCode folder.
+Docker compose up in the ProjectSourceCode folder.
 It should show up at localhost:3000.

 ## How to run tests
-In the docker file, make sure you change npm start to npm run testandrun (read comment for command).
+In the docker-compose.yaml file, make sure you change npm start to npm run testandrun (it is also written in comment).
 Then, docker compose up.

 ## Deployed Application
 Here's the link to the deployed application: